sympy/SymPEPs/SymPEP-template.md

 ## Discussion

-This section may just be a bullet list including links to any discussions regarding the SymPEP:
+This section may just be a bullet list including links to any discussions regarding the SymPEP.
+All issues, pull requests, discussions, and mailing list threads relating to a SymPEP should be listed and hyperlinked here.

-- This includes links to mailing list threads or relevant GitHub issues.

 ## References